vladlpavlov/persidict/README.md

     >>> len(new_dict) == 6

-because the data was stored on a disk.
+because the dictionary was stored on a disk.

 Technically, FileDirDict saves its content in a folder on a local disk.
 But you can share this folder with other machines